About Musical Colors

 Realizing all the possibilities for pedagogical instruction using this simple idea were awesome.
 I began to create a manual of color coded scales and chords in order to accelerate my learning.
 I then began to use these same principals to instruct elementary school children on the foundations of how music is structured and how it moves in time.
 Students caught on very quickly, just as I understood very clearly that children learn better when they are having fun, and color we all know is fun!

 We also know that color is a primary tool for creating structure in our world today.
 My goal is to bring this simple practical science of musical color relation back into our understanding of how music is structured, and in turn, accelerating our ability to learn quickly and express ourselves more uniquely.
-Musical Colors becomes part of your instrument and unlocks many visually discernible patterns which are directly accessed by your talent and creativity.
+Musical Colors becomes part of your instrument inherently and unlocks many visually discernible visual patterns which are directly accessed by your talent and creativity.

 Our mission is to help people both young and old, learn and play music quickly with color coded musical instruments.